Enter Taiwan with an ROC Travel Authorization Certificate

 Learn More: Travel Authorization

-On the other hand, the R.O.C.
-Travel Authorization Certificate is an official document electronically issued by ROC overseas missions that allow foreign nationals to enter and travel within Taiwan.
+The ROC Travel Authorization Certificate is an official document that allows foreign nationals to enter and travel within Taiwan.

 Required Documents to Apply